1950s Rickenbacker B6 Lap Steel Electric Guitar

 I didn't restring it for the video so tuned it up to "open A" like bluegrass G tuning but up a full step -- that suited the strings on it at the moment.

-Repairs included: a quick setup/adjustments.
+Repairs included: It got a quick setup/adjustments.

-Weight: 9 lbs 5 oz
+- Weight: 9 lbs 5 oz

-Scale length: 22 3/4"
+- Scale length: 22 3/4"

-Nut width: 2 1/4"
+- Nut width: 2 1/4"

-Neck shape: flat/rectangular
+- Neck shape: flat/rectangular

-Body width: 9 1/4"
+- Body width: 9 1/4"

-Body depth: 1 3/4"
+- Body depth: 1 3/4"

-Body wood: bakelite
+- Body wood: bakelite

-Bridge: bakelite
+- Bridge: bakelite

-Pickups: 1x original Rickenbacker horseshoe single coil
+- Pickups: 1x original Rickenbacker horseshoe single coil

-Action height at 12th fret: n/a
+- Action height at 12th fret: n/a

-Condition notes: it's all-original and pretty dang clean save minor scuffs to some of the white-painted plates and a little edgewear here and there.
+Condition notes: It's all-original and pretty dang clean save minor scuffs to some of the white-painted plates and a little edgewear here and there.

-It comes with: a non-original, heavy-duty case.
+It comes with: It has a non-original, hard case.

 Comments